 “That’s great, I answer all the questions, the system spits out a great first draft, I send it off to the other side, and their lawyers mess around with the fine print of clauses 11 and 23.
 Now, can I shove that document back into the document generation system and change a few of my previous answers?”

 And the response used to be:

 “Aaaah… well… no… sorry.”

-Another variation of this problem invloves contracts that are up for annual renewal.
-The first draft comes out of the document assembly system.
+Another variation of this problem involves contracts that are up for annual renewal.
+The first draft comes out of the document generation system.
 All the key points of the deal are saved.
-But during final negotiations, the lawyers agree a few hand-crafted changes to the boilerplate clauses.
+But during final negotiations, the lawyers agree that a few hand-crafted changes to the boilerplate clauses.
 In 12 months time, that contract is up for renewal: